joey101937/JEngine/README.md

 # Visual Assets
 ## Loading Assets
+JEngine contaons a built in class to load Assets though the file structure, this is what is used in the demos and demonstrates the reccommended setup. **Using SpriteManager class is NOT required**.
+You may make your own class to import files from, however it is very important that you do it properly.
+All files should be loaded *one time* at the start of a run and then stored internally in variables.
+DO NOT load an image every time you need it as this will destroy your performance.
+Single sprites should be stored as BufferedImages, and Animation Sequences should be storred as an array of BufferedImages.
+Look at SpriteManager for reference.

-JEngine loads all visual assets in the SpriteManager class, which is one of the framework classes you should modify regularly.
+JEngine demos load all visual assets using the **SpriteManager** class, which is one of the framework classes you can and may want to modify regularly.
 Image assets are stored in either static BufferedImage for images or BufferedImage arrays for frame based animation sequences.
-First declare the variable and name it appropriately, then add code to load it in SpriteManager's **Initialize** method.
+To use it for your own assets, first declare the variable and name it appropriately, then add code to load it in SpriteManager's **Initialize** method.
 Initialize runs once using the static block to pre-load all assets before they need to be rendered and stores them in memory rather than using ImageIO every time we need to get outside assets.

 To make it easy, use SpriteManager's **load(String filename)** and **loadSequence(String folderName)** to load images and animation